Financial Ratios: Management and Analysis

 Current ratio is one of the financial ratios indicting the liquidity of the firms over the short-term.
 Current ratio is defined “as a class of financial metrics that is used to determine a company’s ability to pay off its short-terms debts obligations.
 Generally, the higher the value of the ratio, the larger is the margin of safety that the company possesses to cover short-term debts.”
 (Investopedia, 2010.)

 The current ratio is an indicator to provide the information and analysis about the capabilities of the firm to meet its short-term financial obligations.
 The current ratio guides the lenders who want to advance monies to the companies on a short-term basis.
-This ratio compares the current assets position of the companies with the current liabilities and enables the determination of the liquidity of the company.
+This ratio compares the current asset position of the companies with the current liabilities and enables the determination of the liquidity of the company.
 Thus, the purpose of calculating the current ratio is to evaluate the short-term liquidity the company.
-The current ratios of PepsiCo and Coca cola are shown below.
+The current ratios of PepsiCo and Coca-cola are shown below.

 PEPSICO 2009 COCA COLA 2009